 Clusters are only formed if generic alternatives with the same Anatomic Chemical Classification (ATC) code are available.
-This implies that in the event that the only reimbursed generic alternative is not available for more than three months (e.g. in case of production problems) or is no longer on the market and a "supplementary" co-payment is charged to the patient (cf. 4.4.2), the generic will be deleted from the list of reimbursed pharmaceuticals and the corresponding original pharmaceutical will lose its status of "reference price pharmaceutical" (and its reimbursement basis will be increased to the level of the applied pharmacy retail price (PRP)).
+This implies that in the event that the only reimbursed generic alternative is not available for more than three months (e.g. in case of production problems) or is no longer on the market and a "supplementary" co-payment is charged to the patient (cf. section 4.4.2), the generic will be deleted from the list of reimbursed pharmaceuticals and the corresponding original pharmaceutical will lose its status of "reference price pharmaceutical" (and its reimbursement basis will be increased to the level of the applied pharmacy retail price (PRP).

-On 1 July 2007, 2,589 pharmaceuticals (MPP) are grouped in 142 reference groups.
+On 1 July 2008, 2.679 pharmaceuticals (medical product packing, MPP) are grouped in 147 reference groups.